GrasonHumphrey/goOSe_CPU_Emulator/docs/Programming_Reference.md

 - Clock cycles: 34
 - Memory bytes: 3

+### CALLZ [$ZP]

+- Description: Call a function pointed to by given zero-page pointer.
+Set new stack pointer and base pointer appropriately.
+- Opcode: JNZ && INCB (0xAD)
+- Clock cycles: 39
+- Memory bytes: 2

+### CALLZ Ar

+- Description: Call a function pointed to by zero-page pointer in A.  Set new stack pointer and base pointer appropriately.
+- Opcode: JNZ && AUX (0xAE)
+- Clock cycles: 36
+- Memory bytes: 1

 ### RET

 - Description: Return from a function.
 Set new stack pointer and base pointer appropriately.